-Total GO debt outstanding at May 31, 2014, was about \$19 billion, and total tax-supported debt is about \$30 billion, including debt issued by state authorities and supported by the statewide sales tax, as well as contract assistance debt.
+Total GO debt outstanding at April 30, 2014 was about \$19 billion, and total tax-supported debt is about \$30 billion, including debt issued by state authorities and supported by the statewide sales tax, as well as contract assistance debt.
 By most measures, Massachusetts' debt burden remains high compared with that of other states.
+The variable-rate portfolio is 19%, is actively managed by the commonwealth, and is governed by a formal policy.
+In the past several years, the overall portfolio of variable-rate debt has diversified, and put risk has been significantly reduced in our opinion.
 Debt per capita is high, in our view, at \$4,792 and 8.6% of personal income.
 Planned debt issuance for fiscal 2014 was originally \$2.8 billion (GO and special obligation) but has been lowered by \$500 million due to slower-than-projected capital spending.
 Planned issuance remains within the parameters of the commonwealth's debt affordability policy and bond cap; debt service is below 8% of budgeted revenues.
 While a debt affordability analysis had been done within the department of administration and finance, legislation was introduced in 2012 that created a capital and debt affordability committee.
 The committee includes seven voting members and eight nonvoting members from the legislature and is charged with formally reviewing the capital investment plan and providing an estimate of debt authorization for the year.

 Massachusetts' economy has experienced steady recovery, outpacing national and regional trends by most measures.
-The unemployment rate through May 2014 declined to 5.6%, with continued strong growth in private-sector employment.
-The unemployment rate, at 6.9% in 2013, was below national levels of 7.4%.
-Employment growth has been strong relative to other states throughout the recovery and, as of 2013, the commonwealth had regained its pre-recession employment peak according to the Bureau of Labor Statistics.
+The unemployment rate through April 2014 declined to 6%.
+The rate decline was due in part to a slight reduction in the labor force participation rate, but overall employment and labor force growth for the state is positive relative to last year.
+The unemployment rate, at 6.9%, in 2013 was below national levels of 7.4%.
+Employment growth has been strong relative to other states throughout the recovery, and as of 2013, the commonwealth had regained its pre-recession employment peak according to the Bureau of Labor Statistics.
 In our view, Massachusetts' economic fundamentals and key anchors, which are centered on higher education, technology, and health care, should contribute to continued expansion.
 Income growth has also been strong relative to other states, with per capita personal income now ranked second in the U.S. behind Connecticut in 2012, 28% above the U.S. average.